-When your densifier of choice is applied to concrete and absorbed into the polished concrete slab, the silicate reacts with the free lime (excess calcium hydroxide) and forms calcium silicate hydrate (CSH gel).
-This reaction mimics the hydration of portland cement, making the polished concrete both harder and denser due to a new crystal being formed.
+When you apply the densifier of choice to concrete and it absorbs into the polished concrete slab, the silicate reacts with the free lime (excess calcium hydroxide) and forms calcium silicate hydrate (CSH gel).
+This reaction mimics the hydration of portland cement, making the polished concrete both harder and denser due to a new formation of crystals.

 Only penetrated and reacted densifier will be an effective protectant, so how do you know when you’re done densifying a polished concrete slab?

 - Densifier has been on for a minimum of 30 minutes.

 You’ve reached the recommended coverage rate for the square footage of your slab.
 (Measure the square footage before you apply the densifier.)

 - Any areas that have gotten slippery have been diluted and redistributed.